awatson1978/meteor-api/README.md

 Meteor API for the Atom Editor
 =======================================

-Bring Isomorphic Meetor javascript to the editor with autocomplete, code snippets, color-coded grammar, syntax highlighting, and more!
+Bring Isomorphic Meteor javascript to the editor with autocomplete, code snippets, color-coded grammar, syntax highlighting, and more!
 Code faster and with fewer mistakes!

 ---------------------------------------
 #### Meteor API Version